jwodder/doapi/api.md

 - Can floating IPs be IPv6?
 If so, how are they converted to `resource_id`s of actions?
 - How are `next_backup_window` objects structured?
+- When fetching images, will specifying both a type and `private=true` ever return a nonempty list?

 # Other notes